 A balanced diet, full of fruits and vegetables, as well as a good relationship with food, can make a bigger impact on weight maintenance than to completely stop eating certain foods in order to lose weight.
 Balance is a crucial part of any diet.
 Although bananas are an excellent fruit, consuming multiple bananas a day will most likely keep you from adding more variety into your diet, such as other macronutrients, including proteins and healthy fats.

-Bariatric patients are able to incorporate bananas and other fruits back into their diet at five to six weeks after surgery, as the stomach needs to slowly regain the strength to digest fibrous foods.
+Bariatric Surgery patients are able to incorporate bananas and other fruits back into their diet at five to six weeks after surgery, as the stomach needs to slowly regain the strength to digest fibrous foods.